 - If the iPhone is given by your employer, school, or other such organization, it might have a particular profile that may be preventing the uninstallation of certain apps.
 Contact the relevant admin for assistance.

-Disable Restrictions for Deleting Apps
+Disable Restrictions for Deleting Apps on iPhone and iPad

 - Open the Settings app and tap on Screen Time.